 Since 2017, the International Society for Protein Termini (ISPT) has built a thriving global community and hosted biennial meetings in Halle, Seoul, Bergen (EMBO-funded), and Oxford (FEBS-funded).
 These meetings have provided a unique platform for innovation, connecting senior leaders and early-career scientists while fostering collaborations across disciplines.
-The 2026 workshop in Palermo will build on this strong foundation to deliver the only international platform fully dedicated to protein termini.
+The 2026 workshop in Palermo (FEBS-funded) will build on this strong foundation to deliver the only international platform fully dedicated to protein termini.

 ISPT Meeting 2024 in Oxford